idea-statica/iom-examples/iom-steel-connections/cbfem-for-all.md

 There is the online [API Documentation](https://idea-statica.github.io/iom/ideaconnections-api/latest/index.html) of manufacturing operations.
 It helps to set values of properties of operations.
 The best way is to create a connection model in _ideaconnection.exe_ - save is as connection template - you can find this feature in this example.
 Then open it in a text editor and check the content.
 Then you can modify values in contemp file and apply it again.

+### Improvements in version IDEA StatiCa v 21.0
+We added the method __GetAllConnectionData__ to our API interface __IConnHiddenCheck__.
+This method returns the instance of __IdeaRS.OpenModel.OpenModelTuple__ for a selected connection.
+This instance includes structural data and corresponding results of FE analysis.